ppy/osu-wiki/news/2025/2025-04-23-kel-lan-tournament-3-recap.md

 At the beginning it seemed as if this was going to be the first tiebreaker of the Semifinals, with both players trading points, the closest map being [JYOCHO - Kirei na Sankaku, Asahi Ningen](https://osu.ppy.sh/beatmapsets/2108761#osu/4446255) (NM3) with only a 2,000 point difference in ::{ flag=US }:: [im a fancy lad](https://osu.ppy.sh/users/4908650)'s favour.

-[Rafis](https://osu.ppy.sh/users/2558286) had built up a slight lead in the first half, but started to lose momentum in the latter half, only winning 1 out of the 5 maps played in the latter half.
+::{ flag=PL }:: [Rafis](https://osu.ppy.sh/users/2558286) had built up a slight lead in the first half, but started to lose momentum in the latter half, only winning 1 out of the 5 maps played in the latter half.
 This gave ::{ flag=US }:: [im a fancy lad](https://osu.ppy.sh/users/4908650) an opportunity to seize victory, which they ended up doing with a score of 6–4.

 ### ::{ flag=PL }:: milosz vs. ::{ flag=NO }:: NINERIK (Grandfinals)